Helen Raynor: Career

-Outside broadcasting, she has written for Doctor Who Magazine and compiled the script book of the 2005 season of Doctor Who for BBC Books.
+Outside broadcasting, she has written for Doctor Who Magazine and compiled the script book of Doctor Who series 1 for BBC Books.
 She also provides an audio commentary for the Doctor Who episode "World War Three" in the 2005 season DVD boxset, released in November 2005.
-She later provided a second audio commentaries for the series two episode "School Reunion" and series three's "Daleks in Manhattan".
+She later provided a second audio commentaries for the series 2 episode "School Reunion" and series three's "Daleks in Manhattan".
 Raynor also contributed the story "All of Beyond" to the Doctor Who short story collection Short Trips: Snapshots, published in June 2007.
 This was her first professionally published work of prose.

-Raynor wrote two episodes for Torchwood, "Ghost Machine" for series 1, and "To the Last Man" for series 2.
+Raynor wrote two episodes for Torchwood, "Ghost Machine" for Series 1, and "To the Last Man" for Series 2.
 Both make extensive use of locations in the city of Cardiff where she lives.

 Raynor, with her partner Gary Owen, co-created and wrote Baker Boys, a BBC Wales drama about a recession-hit small town in the south Wales Valleys.
 Baker Boys ran for two series in 2011/2012.
 Russell T. Davies acted as creative consultant, and the show starred Eve Myles, Matthew Gravelle, Mark Lewis Jones, Amy Morgan, Steven Meo, Boyd Clack and Cara Readle.
 In 2015 she was lead writer on ITV's period drama Mr Selfridge, starring Jeremy Piven, after joining the writers' room for series 3 in 2014.
 In 2020 she wrote an episode of Call the Midwife.